infoweb-internet-solutions/yii2-cms/README.md

     }
 }
 ```

-Create a new user
+Create a new user `/admin/user/register`
-login to /admin
+If you can't access this page, remove `ac access` in `backend/config/main.php`

+Login `/admin` and enjoy!